iamgmujtaba/regis_std/data/students/jbishwakarma/profile.md

 ## MSDS 696 - Practicum II

-**Title:** Wildlife Image Processing & Semantic Search System V2
+**Title:** RAG Medical Chatbot

 **Semester:** Summer 2025

-**Tags:** Image Processing
+**Tags:** Data Science, Python, Analytics

-**Abstract:** This project focuses on wildlife image processing & semantic search system v2.
+**Abstract:** This project focuses on rag medical chatbot.
 Please update this section with a detailed description of your project, methodology, and key findings.

 **Key Achievements:**
 - Please add your key project achievements